 The castle was built on a longitudinal hill, elongated along the line north-east to south-west.
 It was built of red sandstone, the color of which was given the alternative name of Castell Coch.
 Initially, it consisted of a square tower – a keep with sides of about 13 meters long, located in the north-eastern part of the hill, and a representative hall on the north side, surrounded by the perimeter of defensive walls or lighter wooden and earth fortifications.
 Between the buildings in the courtyard there was a deep well carved in the rock.

 In the first half of the fourteenth century, the defensive perimeter surrounding a very small and tight courtyard measuring only approximately 15 x 15 meters was certainly already made of stone.
 The south-west gate, which was transformed into a complex of two oval towers, flanking the passage with two portcullises, was also strengthened.
 Each of the gate towers was about 12 meters in diameter and had three storeys high.
-In the 15th century, a four-sided gatehouse with rounded corners was erected on the north-eastern side of the castle.
+In the 15th century, a four-sided gatehouse with rounded corners was erected on the north-eastern side of the castle (perhaps in the place of the older one).
 Originally, it housed two residential floors above the gate passage, which was crowned with a stellar vault with decorative bosses in the form of the sun and stars.

 On the south-west side of the castle, there was a fortified outer bailey about 68 meters long and 30 meters wide, the defensive wall of which was reinforced by at least one horseshoe tower with a diameter of 9 meters and a cylindrical corner turret.
 The western curtain of the wall was very massive, it was about 2.8 meters thick.